-Either party may offer to settle the case at any time, up until when the judge makes his ruling.
+Either party may offer to settle a case at any time, up until when the judge makes his ruling.
 The CPR encourage offers of settlement to be made, and if offers are made in accordance with the rules there can be very significant costs savings for the party making the offer.
 Whereas the usual rule is that the loser pays all the legal costs of the winner, Part 36 CPR allows a party to make a formal offer up until three weeks before trial, which will give protection from an adverse costs order, in the event of the offer not being accepted and the amount of that offer not being beaten following trial.
 A defendant who accepts that he owes the claimant something but that the amount claimed is too high, should always make a Part 36 offer.

 A defendant who refuses a claimant’s offer to settle and continues to trial will face serious penalties, if the amount awarded against him is the same or more than the amount the claimant agreed to accept in settlement.
 He is likely to be ordered to pay an additional 10% of the amount awarded, together with the claimant’s costs on an indemnity basis, plus interest on the costs at and entranced rate.